dkaminsky/website-searcher/README.md

 ```
 This assumes you have Java installed and available on your path.

-The main method of this application searches the `urls.txt` file in the working
+The main method of this application spawns a `WebsiteSearcher` that parses the
+`urls.txt` file in the working directory and writes results to the `results.txt`
+in the same directory.
+Each `WebsiteSearcherWorker` produces output for the
-directory and for each URL, adds it to the `results.txt` if it contains the word
+searcher thread to consume if the retrieved URL contains the word "and" anywhere
-"and" anywhere in its content.
+in its content.

 ### Caveats
 * Error handling is fairly minimal since the product specification does not give much detail on how errors ought to